Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 [Walkthrough Video of How to Add Utility?](https://drive.google.com/file/d/1BhT2I4FQQhLD9yqTgux4e0EnNLptcHSd/view?usp=share_link)

 #### Launch Bounties
-Introducing 'Bounties', a powerful tool to help community managers identify their superfans in  their community.
-Superfans are community members who are active, supportive, and engaging throughout your journey.
+Introducing 'Bounties' to help community managers identify their superfans.
+Bounties identify active, supportive community members and incentivize them for their contributions.
 Bounties are a tool to identify these loyal superfans and ensure they are well incentivized as well as provide them with further avenues to contribute to the community.
 [Walkthrough Video Of Bounty Flow](https://drive.google.com/file/d/1y1zFnXO69BR8WRoe4l-uhQSaR1zM0o-s/view?usp=sharing)

 ### Ecosystem Fit
 #### Where and how does your project fit into the ecosystem?
-  * Mintbase Studio would enable creators to have a one-stop solution to not only mint the NFTs but also introduce unique utilities, launch bounties, and gamify the overall web3 experience
+- Mintbase Studio provides creators with a one-stop solution for minting NFTs, introducing unique utilities, launching bounties, and Gamifying the web3 experience.
+With the increasing demand for real-world activations and brands in the broader NEAR ecosystem, Mintbase Studio serves as a vital tool for businesses looking to thrive in the Near ecosystem.
-  * With the recent development in the broader Near ecosystem, it is clearly evident that the demand for real-world activations and brands, creators are actively looking for a blockchain that not only provides the minting infrastructure but can also help them to drive traction and monetize the community to increase the Lifetime Value(LTV) of their consumers.
+- With the recent development in the broader Near ecosystem, it is clearly evident that the demand for real-world activations and brands, creators are actively looking for a blockchain that not only provides the minting infrastructure but can also help them to drive traction and monetize the community to increase the Lifetime Value(LTV) of their consumers.
 Thus, Mintbase Studio would be a go-to solution for potential businesses looking to navigate in the Near ecosystem to kickstart their web3 journey at ease

 #### Who is your target audience?
 * Brands, Enterprises - Loyalty, Membership Programs, Ticketing, Music as NFTs, Token Gating